 Rates for various services can range from $15 to over $100 per hour for some high end specialty work.
 You can even charge by the project instead of by the hour if you can work it out with your client.

-So How Do You Get Started as a VA ?
+So How Do You Get Started- Become a Virtual Assistant ?